Town of Hopkinton

 PARKING HEARING PROCESS

-Parking Hearings are conducted by appointment at the Hopkinton Police Station located at 74 Main Street.
+Parking Hearings are conducted by appointment at the Town Hall in the Selectmen’s Hearing Room through the Parking Clerk/Hearing Officer.
+A Parking Hearing Request form is available at the Selectmen’s Office located on the second floor at the Hopkinton Town Hall.
 The applicant will be notified of the date and time to meet with the Hearing Officer.
-If you are not satisfied with the Hearing Officer’s decision, you have the right to appeal your parking violation by filing a formal appeal with the Middlesex Superior Court, 40 Thorndike Street, Cambridge, MA 02141.
+If you are not satisfied with the Hearing Officer’s decision, you have the right to appeal your parking violation by filing a form appeal with the Middlesex Superior Court, 40 Thorndike Street, Cambridge, MA 02141.
 Failure to appear before the Hearing Officer on the given date and time will result in denial of your appeal and late fees will be added to the violation.

 Please take note of the following restrictions: